Edith Massey (actress): Later career and death

 In the late 1970s and early 1980s, Massey capitalized on the infamy of Waters's films by touring as the lead singer of a punk band, Edie and the Eggs.
+John Waters described her as an "outsider artist" and "definitely a novelty act.

 She also posed for a series of greeting cards.
 Later, when the Baltimore winters became too much for her to endure, she moved to Venice, California, where she opened another thrift store with the money she earned from acting in Waters's films.
 In 1980, she was featured in John Mellencamp's music video for "This Time" and also appears on the cover of Mellencamp's album Nothin' Matters and What If It Did.

 In 1982, Massey recorded a cover of The Four Seasons' "Big Girls Don't Cry" that was included on the compilation albums The Rhino Brothers Present the World's Worst Records and A Date With John Waters.

 The year she died, Massey starred in her final film, Mutants in Paradise.
 She read for a role in Paul Bartel's Western parody Lust in the Dust (1985) opposite longtime co-star Divine, but actress Nedra Volz was cast instead.

-Massey died of complications of lymphoma and diabetes on October 24, 1984 in Los Angeles.
+Massey died of complications of lymphoma and diabetes on October 24, 1984, aged 66, in Los Angeles.
 Her body was cremated, and her ashes were scattered in the Garden of Roses at Westwood Village Memorial Park Cemetery in Los Angeles.